TomKondat/Chatbot/README.md

 # Chatbot

-Your own personal ChatBot using Chat GPT
+Your own personal chatBot integrated with ChatGPT.
+You can clone the project and add your openAI api key in line 4.
+Enjoy!